-Well things got a little delayed thanks to the holiday postal traffic, but we now have the Oath MPC in the office.
+Well things got a little delayed thanks to the holiday postal traffic, but we now have the first mass-produced copy (MPC) of the Oath board game in the office.
 Please find some lovely pictures below!

 We’ve made it to the finish line!
 Or one finish line, that is.
 A few days ago we received the pre-production proof, and yesterday we finished packaging up the final print files for Oath.
 In case you don’t know me, I’m Josh, a developer and editor on Oath.

 Yesterday, we got a very exciting box from our manufacturer that contained a pre-production copy of Oath.
 No matter how many times I go through this process, packages like this still make me giddy.